 Why pay to volunteer?

 Program Fees cover many essential expenses that are necessary for safe, effective, and sustainable international volunteer work.
 Curamericas Global is committed to implementing best-practices for International Volunteering and to working hard to minimize costs for volunteers.
-Less than 12% of your Program Fees goes toward overhead and administration.
+There are no administrative costs!

 What do my Program Fees cover?